kevinkh89/technical-writing/muitable-crypto-rates/README.md

 });
 ```

-function returns the number in currency or decimal style.maximumFractionDigits has 3 conditions.
+`numberFormat`function returns the number in currency or decimal style.maximumFractionDigits has 3 conditions.

 1. numbers over 1 set to 2 digits after decimal point
 2. numbers with less than 4 digits return the same number of digits after the decimal point